 “The simple fact of the matter is that the light in the sitting room of the old Day homestead at West Springfield was placed on the table, and ordinarily the shade in the window was kept down in the evening.
 A few years ago the Village Improvement Society raised the grade of the road in front of the house, which necessitated a couple of steps down into the yard.
 As there was no system of street-lighting, it made it a little dangerous for people to come to the house in the evening, and Miss Lucinda Day, in her desire that no harm might befall any of her callers, raised the shade of the window.
 That is absolutely all the foundation for this story.”

-Of course, there were always those who preferred the more romantic version of events, and they kept the story alive for years to come.
+Of course, there were always those who preferred the more romantic version of events, and they kept the story alive for years.